 |Fax||+61 2 9351 4729|

 Bradon holds a number of leading positions in the field.
 Since 2006, he has been Co-Editor of the Journal of Industrial Relations.
 He is also an Associate Editor of the journal Labour History.
-He is a Visiting Professor at the Curtin Graduate School of Business.
-He is Co-Convenor of the Union Research Group at Sydney University, a body designed to build research links between universities and unions.
-He is member of the Executive Committee of the Industrial Relations Society of New South Wales.
+He is a Visiting Professor at the Curtin Graduate School of Business and is member of the Executive Committee of the Industrial Relations Society of New South Wales.